Mac Development with Swift

 “I learned a lot, and the instructors were both very knowledgeable and able to clearly explain complicated concepts.
 Well done!”

-Teams of five or more programmers.
-This course will be a good fit for your team if your developers:
+Teams of five or more experienced programmers.
+This course will be a good fit for your team if your developers are:

-- Have a programming background in an object-oriented language such as Java, C#, Ruby, or Python.
-No prior experience with Objective-C or Cocoa is assumed.
+- Experienced programmers with a background in an object-oriented language such as Java, C#, Ruby, or Python.
+No prior experience with Swift or Objective-C is assumed.
 However, this course is not a good fit for folks who are new to programming in general.

 “I most liked the instructor's explanations and the ability to ask questions and interact…”

 What Do I Need?

 Since this course is taught on-site at your location, you'll need the following:

-- a room to comfortably accommodate your team
+- a training room to comfortably accommodate your team

 - a laptop projector and screen